dpostolachi/mikasa/README.md

 ```

 ## Adding routes
-For routing react components user the 'addRoute' method it can accept an array or a route.
+For routing react components use the 'addRoute' method it can accept an array or a route.
 ```javascript
 app.addRoute([
    {